A recent study published by JAMA found a potential link between fluoride in the water

 Gum disease can be divided in two categories: the first is inflammation of the gums around the teeth (gingivitis) and the second is a loss of the bone which supports the teeth most often accompanied by inflammation of the gums.

-At Making You Smile we are committed to prevention of gum disease through comprehensive diagnosis, patient education and thorough treatment and prevention plan.
+At Making You Smile we are committed to prevention of gum disease through comprehensive dental exam and diagnosis, patient education and thorough treatment and prevention plan.

 While you sleep and rest, your teeth should get some rest too!